gagexhill/TLGLearning-PythonLabs/week1project/README.md

 # Emoji Decoder

 ## Description
-This Python script, named Emoji Decoder, is designed to decode emojis from the text entered by a user.
+This Python script, named **Emoji Decoder**, is designed to decode emojis from the text entered by a user.
 It leverages the capabilities of the emoji module and the Emoji API to interpret emojis and fetch additional related information.
 The script uses environment variables for API key management to enhance security.

 ## Features
 - **Emoji Decoding**: Converts emojis in the user's text into their corresponding textual representation.